JohnGoldsmith/dotnetrdf-wiki/UserGuide-Result-Formatting.md

 # Result Formatting

-When you make a SPARQL query as detailed on the [[UserGuide/Querying with SPARQL|Querying with SPARQL]] you typically get back a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.SparqlResultSet|SparqlResultSet]] object.
+When you make a SPARQL query as detailed on the [[Querying with SPARQL|UserGuide-Querying-With-SPARQL]] you typically get back a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.SparqlResultSet|SparqlResultSet]] object.
 While you can trivially dump results to strings using the //ToString()// method this doesn't give you a particularly pretty output, this page details various methods by which you can format results for display.

 ## Using Formatters